 Lynda Bussley was born and raised in Slough.
 She currently works as a primary teacher at Montem Academy where she teaches RE to KS1 and KS2.

 Lynda has always had a passion for the town she grew up in and has served as a councillor from 1986 - 2001, representing Chalvey.
 She has also been a school governor of a nursery school, junior school, and two local secondary schools.
 Lynda served on SACRE in Slough at its inception in 1997 representing the local authority and now serves representing associations representing teachers.

 Lynda still enjoys being involved with the local community and serves on Chalvey Community Forum and her local DCC and PCC.

 Lynda enjoys all sports and manages the boys team of WSEH athletics club during the outdoor season.

 I was born and brought up in Harrow but moved to Slough 30 years ago when I married.
 I have taught in Hillingdon and Slough for the past 31 years with a break when my children were small.

 I was born in London.
-I have worked in public transport for 33 years and have worked at uxbridge on the buses for 23 years.
-I moved out to Slough with my wife 28years ago.
-I have been married for 27 years.
+I have worked in public transport for 33 years and have worked at Uxbridge on the buses for 23 years.
+I have been married for 27 years and moved out to Slough with my wife 28 years ago.
 I have a 16 year old daughter.
 My wife and I sing in a church choir and I am also a church warden.
-I recently became a church governor for churchmead school.
-I have been a labour councillor for 3 years.
+I recently became a church governor for Churchmead School.
+I have been a Labour councillor for 3 years.
 I am also a union rep. Currently I do not get much spare time because I also work full time.
 I have a very understanding wife Shirley who runs the home.
-I make sure I spend my Sunday's with my wife.
+I make sure I spend my Sundays with my wife.